-Your colorist has many options for playing with lowlights and highlights.
-She might use highlights to frame your face, for example, then use lowlights to give the main body of your hair a little more dimension.
-Some women also have fun with the dip-dye look where the bottom of their hair is darker than the top.
+The options for playing around with lowlights and highlights are endless.
+Your stylist might use highlights to frame your face, for example, then use lowlights to give the main body of your hair more dimension.
+And if you're feeling adventurous, a dip-dye look (when the ends of the hair are darker than the rest) is also an option.

-It's also good to remember that these techniques are meant to be more subtle than streaks.
-Typically, the darker and lighter colors are interspersed and spread throughout your hair rather than left in well-defined sections of color.
-This can be enhanced even more by balayage, which gives the stylist more freedom to paint color in rather than the more uniform foil technique.
+Keep in mind, lowlights are meant to be more subtle than streaks.
+Typically, the darker colors are spread throughout the hair evenly (versus leaving well-defined sections of color).
+The look can be enhanced even more with balayage, which gives the stylist more freedom to paint color in rather than the more uniform foil technique.

 Deciding What to Do

 Between lowlights, highlights, and all-over hair color, your head can spin with options.
 We recommend hunting down inspiration photos of hair colors you're drawn to, whether it be from celebrities or your favorite influencers.
 Bring in a few of these looks to your stylist so they can have a better understanding of what you're after, offer up ideas of how to incorporate the desired look into your hair color, and ultimately, help you make a final decision.